Lebanon president to chair crisis talks over weekend violence - The Observers - France 24

 It will also address "measures that need to be taken to preserve peace and stability," the state-run National News agency (NNA) reported.

-Demonstrators at the weekend lobbed stones, firecrackers and street signs at riot police, who fired tear gas and rubber bullets to clear a flashpoint road near parliament.

-Over the most violent weekend in three months of street protests, some 530 were wounded on both sides, according to a toll compiled by AFP from figures provided by the Red Cross and Civil Defence.
+The meeting comes after a weekend that saw more than 540 wounded, including protesters and security forces, according to a toll compiled by AFP from figures provided by the Red Cross and Civil Defence.

+That figure included people who suffered "breathing difficulties" or "light injuries", civil defence said.

-Lawyers and rights groups have condemned the "excessive" and "brutal" use of force by security forces.
+Lawyers and rights groups have condemned "excessive" and "brutal" use of force by security forces, who they said hit protesters on the head, face and genitals.

 Human Rights Watch accused riot police of "launching tear gas canisters at protesters' heads, firing rubber bullets in their eyes and attacking people at hospitals and a mosque".

+"Then they dragged me on the ground before they started kicking me," he told AFP.

+"One of them slammed the base of a tear gas launcher against my mouth, another jabbed my face."

-Internal Security Forces, for their part, have urged demonstrators to abstain from assaulting riot police and damaging public or private property.
+Security forces, for their part, have urged demonstrators to abstain from assaulting riot police and damaging property.

 Protesters had called for a week of "anger" over the political leadership's failure to form a new government even as the debt-ridden country sinks deeper into a financial crisis.